hyperseq/hyperseq.github.io/index.md

 layout: default
 ---

-HyperSeq is an early-stage startup bringing enterprise-grade hyperconverged infrastructures to genomic data services in the biotech industry.
+HyperSeq is an early-stage startup bringing enterprise-grade hyperconverged infrastructure solutions to genomic data services in the biotech industry.
 From private sequencing companies to non-profit genome centers, petabytes of DNA data are being generated each month in fields ranging from human medicine to agricultural genomics.
 At HyperSeq, we provide customers with a single software-driven appliance that combines compute, storage, and networking facilities tailored to the intricacies of their genomics data.
 As such, we offer optimized DNA storage capacity, reduced cost-per-petabyte for analytical genomic computations, and tight security for mission-critical sequencing data.

 # [](#header-1)Note to Investors